-- Elderly, depressed patients may experience modest benefits from exercise, even in those who do not respond to antidepressants.
+- Older people, depressed people may experience modest benefits from exercise, even in those who do not respond to antidepressants.
 Simply participating in a group activity may help improve mood.

 - Teenagers who are active in sports have a greater sense of well-being than their sedentary peers.
 The more vigorously they exercise, the better their emotional health.

 - Physical inactivity is strongly linked to depression in children 8 to 12 years of age.